wultra/powerauth-server/docs/PowerAuth-Server-1.5.0.md

 This guide contains instructions for migration from PowerAuth Server version `1.3.x` to version `1.5.0`.

+## SOAP Removal

+In 1.5.x, we definitely removed the SOAP interface and only support RESTful API.

 ## Database Changes

 ### Add Signature Data in an Easy to Parse Structure